Thumb Collateral Ligament Injury

 How to Treat a Sprained Thumb

 Consulting a hand surgeon as soon as possible is the quickest and safest way to assess the extent of your injuries.
-To check for shattered bones, he or she might take x-rays.
+To check for shattered bones, he or she might take X-rays.
+A cast or splint may be used to treat a damaged ligament.
+Or you might require surgery.

 Does a damaged thumb ligament require surgery?